algorandfoundation/docs/docs/run-a-node/operations/switch_networks.md

 !!! info
     The genesis file for *Debian* and *RPM* installs are stored in the `/var/lib/algorand/genesis/` directory.

 The network can be switched by either replacing the current genesis file located in the `data` directory with the specific network `genesis.json` or by creating a new `data` directory and copying the specific network `genesis.json` file to the new `data` directory.
 Replacing the current genesis file will not destroy the current network data, but will prevent running multiple networks on the same node.
-To run multipe networks at the same time multiple data directories are required.
+To run multiple networks at the same time multiple data directories are required.

 # Using a new Data Directory
 To construct a new data directory follow the steps described below that depend on the type of install that was used with the current node.